ndy-s/ndy-s/README.md

-- 🙌 Greetings!
-NdyS in the house!
+### Ndy-S

-- 🎯 I continuously learn, adapt, and improve one line of code at a time.
+A coder on a mission who continuously learns, adapts, and improves one line of code at a time.